 When you consume alcohol, your central nervous system becomes depressed.
 You may experience stimulation as your initial reaction.
 If you continue drinking, your body and mind become sedated.
 Drinking to excess negatively impacts the vital areas of your brain, muscle coordination and speech.
 Heavily binging on alcohol can result in a coma or death.

 If you use specific medications, the function of your brain can become depressed.
 This increases your risk of serious health complications.
-Drinking to excess can decrease your inhibitions and judgment skills resulting in dangerous behaviors and situations and poor choices including:
+Drinking to excess can decrease your inhibitions and judgment skills resulting in dangerous behaviors and situations thus making poor choices including:

 • Accidental injuries such as a motor vehicle accident or drowning